apartyka/Html5-Starter-Kit-Middleman-Edition/docs/DOCS.md

 * If you don't use `middleman init` to load the template, make sure to [use and run Bundler](http://gembundler.com/).

 ## Site and Individual Page Titles and Descriptions

-One change we have made from the Boilerplate is some smarter ways of handling site/page titles and descriptions.

 Titles and descriptions are handled 2 ways:

 For the site at large, the title & description is handled through `/helpers/site_helpers.rb`.
 You can set them there, and the default layout file will include them on every page.